I honestly thought I was going to die.

 I loved the outdoors even as a child.
 I enjoyed camping with friends.
 We would just bring a tent to the beach or the woods, and we would stay there.
 But when I was 11, one week after another camping trip, my friend and I were both rushed to the hospital because of constant, high fever rashes, and nose bleeding.
 Apparently, we had Dengue Fever.
 We were confined in the hospital for 10 days, until our platelet counts fully recovered.

 But mosquitoes, the deadliest in the animal kingdom, just won’t leave me alone.
 I had contracted dengue three more times after that!
 Imagine!
-They say that a person can only get dengue four times because there are only four strains, so I’m probably immune to it now.
 But this time, I have learned my lesson.
 Dengue isn’t the only disease that mosquitoes carry so I have developed a habit of bringing insect-repellent lotion whenever I travel.